-Our near-term prospects are highly dependent on the development of a single product, our C-Pulse System, and we have no other product candidates in active development at this time.
+Our near-term prospects are highly dependent on the development of a single product, the C-Pulse System, and we have no other product candidates in active development at this time.
 We are in the process of pursuing regulatory approvals necessary to sell our system in the United States, which we believe has the largest market potential for our product.
 We completed enrollment of our North American feasibility clinical study in the first half of 2011.
 In November 2011, we announced the preliminary results of the six-month follow-up period for the feasibility study and we submitted the clinical data to the FDA.
-In March 2012, the FDA notified us that it completed its review of the C-Pulse System feasibility study data, concluded we met the applicable agency requirements, and indicated that we can move forward with an IDE application.
+In March 2012, the FDA notified us that it had completed its review of the C-Pulse System feasibility study data and concluded we met the applicable agency requirements, and further indicated that we could move forward with an IDE application.
 In November 2012, the FDA provided us with unconditional approval to initiate a pivotal study.
-Enrollment of the pivotal study began during September 2013.
-We currently expect to complete enrollment of our pivotal study in 2016 and do not anticipate marketing our system in the United States before 2017.
+The COUNTER HFTM study is designed to enroll 388 patients randomized 1:1 to treatment (C-Pulse implantation) versus optimal medical therapy, at up to 40 participating hospitals and clinics.
+The primary efficacy endpoint of the study is defined as freedom from worsening heart failure resulting in hospitalization, LVAD implantation, cardiac transplantation or heart failure related death.
+We commenced enrollment in the U.S. Counter HF study in September 2013 and concluded 2014 with 40 enrollments, 21 activated centers, and 12 additional centers committed to participate.
+On February 25, 2015, we announced that we had received unconditional approval from the FDA to conduct an interim analysis of COUNTER HF, which could reduce the overall duration of the trial.
+On March 6, 2015, we announced that COUNTER HF had reached a pre-determined pausing point and we temporarily suspended enrollment in accordance with the study protocol.
+The FDA has responded to our pause notification and has advised that we submit an IDE supplement to discuss the reasons for the temporary suspension and a p